wints/documentation/ingredients/sdk_setup/plist_manifest.md

 Your app key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard.
 Now you need to add it to your project workspace.

-1. Navigate to to res/values/strings.xml
-2. Navigate to AndroidManifest.xml and add the following `<meta-data` tag:
+Navigate to AndroidManifest.xml and add the following `<meta-data` tag:

 {% highlight xml %}
 <application>